lupasearch/lupasearch-client/docs/components/search-results.md

 - `facets.expand` - given facet panels are expanded by default;

 - `facets.facetFilterQueries.[facetKey].key` - provide query key to load additional facet parameters.
 Query should contain the same query fields as the main query and should only contain aggregation for that facet key.
 Use case example: the main search query is configured to load up to 100 facet values.
-However, if user opens facet panel, this query key could be used to load remaining facet values.
+However, if user opens facet panel, this query key could be used to load remaining facet values;

+- `facets.disableMobileBodyScrollLock` - disable body scroll lock on mobile resolution when sidebar filters are opened.

 ## Sort